declan-morris/declanmorris.com/content/blog/ThinkpadNVMEUpgrade/index.md

 ---
-title:  SSD in ThinkPad T series - 2230 SSD with extender
+title: "SSD in ThinkPad T series - 2230 SSD with extender"
-description: Short guide on how to install an NVME SSD in the WWAN slot in the ThinkPad T series with an extender
+description: "Short guide on how to install an NVME SSD in the WWAN slot in the ThinkPad T series with an extender"
-date: 2023-07-17
+date: "2023-07-17"
 draft: false
 tags:
 - Thinkpad